Skip to main navigation Skip to search Skip to main content

 Biography

 I completed my undergraduate (Bsc), Masters (MSc) and PhD here at the University of Edinburgh.
 Following my PhD I worked at the Ottawa Hospital Research Institute in Ottawa Canada for 4 years.
-I returned to Edinburgh in May 2014 to take up a Lectureship in Anatomy and start my own research group.
+I returned to Edinburgh in May 2014 in a research and teaching post and formed my own research group.
 My research is focused on identifying new ways to protect and support motor neurons in motor neuron diseases.

 Qualifications